matloff/regtools/inst/NoPVals.md

 The p-value is the most stringent &alpha; at which we would still reject.
 For researchers, typically the smaller the p-value, the more "significant" the finding, and the more elated the researchers are.
-"We not only rejected at &alpha; = 0.05 but even at &alpha; = 0.002."
+"We not only rejected at &alpha; = 0.05 but even at &alpha; = 0.002!"
 Journals -- and even R output -- then report the result as "significant" (&alpha; below 0.05), "highly significant" (below 0.01), or "very highly significant" (below 0.001).
 Given that the word *significant* ordinarily means important, a very highly significant research finding is a cause for enormous joy.
+But it may be unwarranted joy, as we will discuss here.

 ## Confidence intervals as the preferred alternative to STs